Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario1.md

 ## Data

-Data to reproduce the experience will be given when cloning the experience.
+Data to reproduce the cloned experiment will be provided when cloning the experiment.

 ## Protocol

-### Run the projet
+### Run the project

 1. Exec start script -> `./start.sh`

-2. Go on this link -> [here](http://localhost:5050/)
+2. Go to this url: [http://localhost:5050/](http://localhost:5050/) to access the main application.

 You will see this web page: